How Reinsurance Affects Your Home Insurance Rates in 2026

 • Reinsurance costs flow directly to homeowners through higher premiums

-• When reinsurers exit a market, primary insurers often follow — leaving homeowners with no private options
+• When reinsurers exit a market, primary insurers often follow, leaving homeowners with no private options

 When private insurers leave, homeowners are forced into state-backed FAIR plans and excess & surplus (E&S) market carriers, which typically offer narrower coverage at higher prices.
 This is the home insurance affordability crisis playing out in real time across America.
+If you've recently received a non-renewal notice, reinsurance market dynamics may be part of the reason, even if your insurer didn't explicitly say so.
+Learn more about climate change and home insurance and how extreme weather is reshaping availability, or explore state-by-state legislative reforms reshaping the market.

 Smart Savings Made Simple!